IRONICBo/mem-mcp-server/README.md

 ## Features

-- 📒 **Context-bound memory**: Automatically track user code diffs, prompts, and agent plans — independent of .git.
+- 📒 **ContextGit memory**: Automatically track code diffs, prompts, and agent plans — independent of .git.
 - ⏪ **Fine-grained rollback**: Built on git, revert to a specific agent plan within a single commit
 - 🤝 **Team context sharing**: Real-time alignment with zero friction
 - ♻️ **Change reuse**: Reapply past code edits by description to save tokens when iterating on a feature